Attractive, Victorian Holiday Apartment in Central Kirkcaldy, Fife, Scotland

 Kirkcaldy

 Located in Kirkcaldy, this apartment is in the city centre and on the waterfront.
-Edinburgh Castle and Palace of Holyroodhouse are notable landmarks, and travellers looking to shop may want to visit George Street and Princes Street.
+Royal Mile and Edinburgh Castle are notable landmarks, and travellers looking to shop may want to visit George Street and Princes Street.
 Fife Ice Arena and Deep Sea World are also worth visiting.
 Discover the area's water adventures with nearby swimming, or enjoy the great outdoors with hiking/biking trails.

 Kirkcaldy, Fife